Understand the Basics of a Plea Bargain and Connect with an Attorney

 Sentence Bargaining

 Sentence bargaining refers to when a defendant agrees to plead guilty with the promise of a reduced or minimum sentence for charges.
-This can lead to shorter sentences, probation instead of prison time or smaller fines.
+This can lead to shorter sentences, probation instead of prison time, or smaller fines.

 Benefits of a Plea Bargain

-Plea bargains benefit both defendant and prosecutor.
+Plea bargains benefit both the defendant and the prosecutor.
 This is why it is usually a more favorable result compared to going to trial.
 Here are the main benefits of negotiating and agreeing to a plea bargain:

 Lighter Sentence